 About us

-Since 1998, ECN has been developing nanoporous membranes for gas separation, pervaporation and nanofiltration applications.
-Over the years, the group has developed an outstanding reputation and has developed a solid intellectual property position.
-The group has been focused on the scaling up the sol-gel membrane technology.
+One of the objectives of TNO-STIP is to develop innovative solutions for the reduction of energy and raw-materials use in industry together with our industrial partners.
+Since 1998, nanoporous membranes have been developed for gas separation, pervaporation and nanofiltration applications.
+Over the years, the ‘membrane technology professionals’ as part of the sustainable process technology group has obtained an outstanding reputation and solid intellectual property (IP) position.
+The group has scaled up the sol-gel membrane technology.
 It was among the first to show the productivity of silica and silica based membranes on one meter long tubes.

 Twente University, MESA+ institute